TrinityCore/tc-wiki/database/335/characters/respawn.md

 &nbsp;

 ### mapId
-MapID from Map.dbc where the entity should be spawned.
+[Map ID](/files/DBC/335/map#id) where the entity should be spawned.
 &nbsp;

 ### instanceId
 If the entity was killed/destroyed in an instance, this field holds the [instance id](../characters/instance#id) where this entity should be respawned.

 Each instance is different depending on the group so this field is vital in keeping track of which creatures/gameobjects should be respawned for which players at what time.
 &nbsp;